claeusdev/claeusdev.github.io/_posts/2025-09-11-vector-projection.markdown

 2.  **Computational Efficiency:** Machine learning algorithms can get bogged down when dealing with hundreds or thousands of dimensions.
 Reducing the dimensionality means less data to process, leading to faster training times and more efficient models.

 3.  **Noise Reduction:** Not all features in a high-dimensional dataset are equally important.
 Some might just be noise.
-Projection techniques can help us identify and focus on the most significant underlying patterns, effectively filtering out irrelevant information.
+By projection we're able to identify and focus on the most significant underlying patterns, effectively filtering out irrelevant information.

 4.  **Avoiding the "Curse of Dimensionality":** As the number of dimensions increases, the data becomes incredibly sparse.
 This "curse" makes it harder for algorithms to find meaningful relationships without having an impossibly large amount of data.
 Dimensionality reduction helps mitigate this problem [1].